Bagurp/wikisearch/README.md

 # Wikisearch

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.6.
+Sample application to connect to Wikipedia API and display search results in components.

 ## Development server